philj0st/yata/README.md

 _where are my todos saved?_

 Yata uses `(build-path (find-system-path 'home-dir) ".racket" "yata" "todos.rkt"))` which will eventually end up saving them somewhere like `/home/phil/.racket/yata/todos.rkt` if you're on linux

+### Known issues
+dialog/whiptail's `--checklist` returns an empty string if the dialog gets cancelled but also if no todos are checked.
+If all Todos are unchecked but one and this only checked one gets unchecked the new state won't be saved because it's more likely to be a cancelled dialog.